 A Columbia civil rights activist, Simkins served as the South Carolina State Secretary for the NAACP, 1941-1957.
 She also had leadership roles in the renovation of Good Samaritan-Waverly Hospital and the Richland County Citizens Committee.
 Simkins was a founder, in 1921, of the Victory Savings Bank of Columbia.

-Frances Smith recalls her decades-long career as Clerk of the South Carolina Supreme Court in this 2004 interview.
+Frances Smith was the first woman to serve as Clerk of the South Carolina Supreme Court.

 - Smoak, Marion (b.
 1916)Papers, 1964-1968, .5 ft.

 One of the first Republicans elected to the South Carolina State Senate since Reconstruction, Smoak served one term and then pursued careers with the State Department and in private law practice.
 The collection, 1964-1968, documents Smoak's campaigns for office and brief tenure in the Senate.

 - South Carolina Coalition for the ERAPapers, 1963-1978, 3.75 ft.